jbatara/hal9000/README.md

 ## Known Bugs

-Currently after Hal finishes typing his personalized hello message, the message shrinks.
-A future update will fix this.
+The click listener for when the user clicks the query input box is not stopping the cursor on the label from blinking.
+A future update will address this.

 ## Support and contact details